git-ecosystem/git-bundle-server/README.md

 * `git-bundle-server list [<options>]`: List each route and associated information (e.g. Git remote URL) in the bundle server.

+* `git-bundle-server repair routes [<options>]`: Correct the contents of the internal route registry by comparing to bundle server's internal repository storage.

 ### Web server management

 Independent of the management of the individual repositories hosted by the